 Research Technician Jobs in USA with Visa Sponsorship

-Research technicians qualify for H-1B sponsorship when the position requires specialized scientific knowledge and a bachelor's degree in biology, chemistry, or related field.
+Research technicians qualify for H-1B visa sponsorship when the position requires specialized scientific knowledge and a bachelor's degree in biology, chemistry, or related field.
 Many biotech companies, universities, and pharmaceutical firms sponsor H-1B visas for lab-based research roles, though competition varies by specialization and employer size.
 For detailed occupation requirements, see the O*NET profile.

 See All Research Technician Jobs